sujansuprajn/SQL-One-Off-Questions/README.md

-# SQL-One-Off-Questions
+# SQL and Python -One-Off-Questions
-SQL one-off questions that i will be solving from different platforms like Datalemur, Hackerrank, LeetCode Etc.
+SQL and Python one-off questions that i will be solving from different platforms like Datalemur, Hackerrank, LeetCode Etc.